Stefanolovi/UVM_RAL/README.md

 - Reset Sequence: applies the reset and sets other input signals to zero
 - rand_rw_seq: Creates sequence items with random values.
 These may be write or read operations that the Predictor automatically translates in reg_item operations.
 - regmodel_rw: extends uvm_reg_sequence is meant to test the dut using direct methods of the registers in the model.
 By calling the 'reg.write(...)' or 'reg.read()'.

+## Problem
+The problem I'm facing at the moment is that the Register model I've written is not working as intended: When I try to issue a read operation it's interpreted as a write.

 ## To navigate this project: